 If you’re simply looking for the iPhone calculator app on your iPad, this is one of the best apps for that.
 Calculator – Pad Edition uses a similar UI as the iOS calculator app, which means it fits right in on your iPad.

 What’s more, you get plenty of themes as well, so you can customise your calculator if you want to.
-However, you will have to make an in app purchase of Rs.
-179 to unlock themes and a bunch of other useful features.
+However, you will have to get the full paid version of the app ($4.99) to unlock themes and a bunch of other useful features.
 The app also supports iPad widgets, so you can add the calculator widget on your iPad home screen and access it easily.

 Download Calculator – Pad Edition from the App Store (Free)

 You can also check out Calcbot for your iPad calculation needs.
 This is a straightforward free calculator app that brings support for regular and scientific calculations to your tablet, so you can do regular as well as complex calculations with ease.

 Download Calcbot from the App Store (Free)